1988 Newsweek Champions Cup

-The 1988 Newsweek Champions Cup was a tennis tournament played on outdoor hard courts.
+The 1988 Newsweek Champions Cup was a men's tennis tournament played on outdoor hard courts.
 It was the 15th edition of the Indian Wells Masters and was part of the 1988 Nabisco Grand Prix.
 It was played at the Grand Champions Resort in Indian Wells, California in the United States from February 29 through March 7, 1988.
+Third-seeded Boris Becker won the singles title.